Is this article for you? It covers services only available to Give Lively member nonprofits.

 What are the fees associated with each payment method?

 As described above, we partner with Stripe and PayPal (two industry-leading payment providers) to manage donations.
 Stripe and PayPal charge a small transaction fee for each donation.
+There is a discounted base rate for qualified nonprofits that register with Stripe and PayPal.
 As fees are always subject to change at any time by the independent services, always verify directly with the services themselves for the latest updates.

 Learn how to apply for the Stripe nonprofit discount.
 Stripe fees may be covered by the donor, except when donations are made via a digital wallet (Apple Pay, Google Pay).
 As fee coverage legally increases the value of a donor’s contribution, the gross value is necessarily reflected in a nonprofit’s fundraising totals.